objektwerks/akka.cluster/readme.md

 Routers
 -------
 1. Worker Router - A cluster-aware group router containing a dynamic pool of available remote Worker actors.
-See Broker actor.
+See Broker actor code.

 Design
 ------
->The cluster is architecturally centered around the Broker actor, which resides on the master node and **dynamically** pulls messages from RabbitMQ via a Queue actor and creates Master actors just-in-time that delegate work to a Worker actor on a worker node.
+>The cluster is architecturally centered around the Broker actor, which resides on the master node and **dynamically** pulls messages from RabbitMQ via a Queue actor and creates Master actors ***just-in-time*** that delegate work to a Worker actor on a worker node.

 Scheduler
 ---------
->The Broker actor pulls messages via the Queue actor as follows:
+>The Broker actor pulls messages via the Queue actor in the following ways:

 1. On MemberUp cluster events
 2. On FactorialDone message
 3. Via this scheduler: ```context.system.scheduler.schedule(1 minute, 10 seconds)(runFactorial)```

->If the scheduler discovers (1) ZERO active Master actors **OR** (2) more available Worker actors than active Master actors, then Broker actor sends the Queue actor a GetFactorial message.
+>If the scheduler discovers (1) ZERO active Master actors **OR** (2) more available Worker actors than active Master actors, then the Broker actor sends the Queue actor a GetFactorial message.

-Tuning
+Timing
 ------
 >The Master actor, created dynamically by the Broker actor, has a time-to-live , which is currently set to: